magnusnosnes/LineageHomology/Examples_and_plotting_methods/Simple_example/Basic_plotting.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-## Using LineageHomology for a given phylogeny and with tips observed in geographical locations.
+## How to apply LineageHomology on a phylogeny with tips observed in two geographical locations.

 #### Table of contents

--   [Estimating local transmission linages for phylogeographic data with two categories.](#estimating-local-transmission-linages-for-phylogeographic-data-with-two-categories)
 -   [Simulate tip data with two locations](#simulate-phylogeographic-data-with-two-locations--norway-and-rest-of-the-world--row-)
 -   [Running LineageHomology](#running-lineagehomology)